-In this quarter the route moves slightly westward to run along the section line of the 27th section (T6N R5E) and across it to the northwest quarter of section 34 (T6N R5E) along its extreme western boundary.
-It is still skirting the creek canyon.
-The route proceeds to cross the quarter at its southern edge where the terrain begins to change.
-The rough hills begin to give way to the flat river bottom land that marks the approach to the river.
-At the point where the trail reaches the southern edge of the northwest quarter of section 34 (T6N R5E), it turns abruptly west-southwest and moves into the southeast guarter of section 33 (T6N R5E) and moves across it to a position on its western edge, about in the center.
-Then it goes on into the southwest guarter of section 33 and moves a little southwesterly through the quarter.
-It goes to its western border and then crosses into the southeast quarter of section 32 (T6N R5E), through this quarter to its western edge, and then into the southwest guarter of section 32 (T6N R5E).
+it turns abruptly west-southwest and moves into the southeast quarter of section 33 (T6N R5E) and moves across it to a position on its western edge, about in the center.
+Then it goes on into the southwest quarter of section 33 and moves a little southwesterly through the quarter, It goes to its western border and then crosses into the southeast quarter of section 32 (T6N R5E), through this quarter to its western edge, and then into the southwest quarter of section 32 (T6N R5E).
 When the route enters the southwest quarter of this section it is running in a southwest-south course and by the time it reaches the western boundary it is only about thirty yards from its southern edge.
 As it moves into the southeast quarter of section 31 (T6N R5E), the trail strikes the dry Cimarron River.
 It continues on, almost in the river bed, for approximately 300 yards until the river bends south away from it.
-The trail then moves from this quarter slightly south to cross over into the northwest quarter of section
+The trail then moves from this quarter slightly south to cross over into the northwest quarter of section 6 (T5N R5E) to a point where it is in the northwest portion of the quarter.